-Teenagers and Pre-Teens love EPCOT.
-Even though there is very few thrill rides at the park most of the attractions (especially the ones in Future World) really target what 11 to 16 year olds are learning in school.
+Teenagers and Pre-Teens love EPCOT .
+Even though there are few thrill rides at the park most of the attractions (especially the ones in Future World) really target what 11 to 16-year-olds are learning in school.
 Of all the theme parks EPCOT is the one that caters to the entire family.

 If you are traveling with teenagers we suggest looking into renting one of our Disney World pool homes.
 As you well know, teenagers like their space and that is what these homes offer…lots of space.
-The average vacation home near Disney World is over 1500 square feet.
+The average Orlando vacation homes near Disney World is over 1500 square feet.

-Your preschoolers or school-age child may be interested in shows, but cares primarily about rides.
+Your preteens and teens will be interested primarily in rides.
 Here are the rides they shouldn’t miss, arranged in order of importance.

-It comes as no surprise that the rides to get busy the fastest in the morning are the thrill rides (with the exception of Mission Space, which has the capacity to handle crowds without lines forming).
-Visit those either first or last, or use FASTPASS for them (see below).
+It comes as no surprise that the rides to get busy the fastest in the morning are the thrill rides.
+Visit those either first or last or use Genie+ for them (see below).
 Spaceship Earth is closest to the entrance, so it gets a line in the morning.
 Skip that for now, and come back later, and there will be no line.

 - Test Track – an automobile testing facility, including a high-speed loop in the open air.
 Almost like a roller coaster but with individual cars.
 Height requirement of 40”